PearcePunisher/Astro-Testing/README.md

 # Wicked Dashboard using Astro + React + WickedAPI

-**The objective of this project is to allow for an easy way to modify a WordPress Database using our custom-built WickedAPI.
+**The objective of this project is to allow for an easy way to modify a WordPress Database using our custom-built `WickedAPI`.
 In conjuction with the GP Populate Anything plugin from GravityWiz, it's used to update dropdown fields dynamically so that the options are always up-to-date.**

 # Current dependencies